depthfirstlearning/depthfirstlearning.com/_posts/2018-06-27-AlphaGoZero.markdown

 AlphaGo Zero was a big splash when it debuted and for good reason.
 The grand effort was led by David Silver at DeepMind and was an extension of work that he started during his PhD.
-The main idea is to solve the game of Go and the approach taken is to use Monte Carlo Tree Search along with a deep neural network as the value approximation to cut off the search space.
+The main idea is to solve the game of Go and the approach taken is to use an algorithm called Monte Carlo Tree Search (MCTS) as an expert guide to teach a deep neural network how to approximate the value of each state.
+The convergence properties of MCTS provides the neural network with a founded way to reduce the search space.

-In this curriculum, you will focus on the study of two person zero-sum perfect information games and develop understanding sufficient to grok AlphaGo.
+In this curriculum, you will focus on the study of two person zero-sum perfect information games and develop understanding so that you can completely grok AlphaGo Zero.

 <br />
 # Common Resources: